 Is It Worth Taking The Time To Make Liposomal Vitamin C?

 For me it’s worth the small amount of time it takes to make liposomal vitamin C. I notice a difference in my energy levels, it helps prevent colds and flus, and helps me fall asleep at night and stay asleep.
 Vitamin C is amazing at reducing histamine if you have allergies.

-If that weren’t enough, it’s also a fantastic vitamin for skin health because it promotes collagen production.
-I take more when I’m under stress, am anxious, or have eaten poorly because my body metabolizes it faster.
+If that weren’t enough, it’s also a fantastic vitamin for skin health because it promotes the production of collagen.
+I take more when I’m under stress, am anxious, or have eaten poorly, which causes my body to metabolize it more rapidly.
 I know it has definitely improved my adrenal function.

 If you’re one of those people that catches every virus and bacteria that goes around, you’ll want this supplement in your corner.
 Don’t forget to refrigerate it.

 Vitamin C is a vital nutrient, and one that can’t be made in the body.
 Supplementing with it in liposomal form is a great way to ingest high amounts.
 Certain populations need higher amounts of vitamin C, including the elderly, people who smoke, those who reside in highly-polluted areas, and athletes.

 The liver requires vitamin C to process medications like aspirin, Tylenol, and prescription medications.
 If you’re taking any of these on a regular basis, it’s imperative to support your liver with vitamin C. In my opinion, everyone should be supplementing daily with this antioxidant because of the enormous amounts of stress we’re all under.

 Would you like to make liposomal vitamin C?
 Let me know in the comments:)